Skip to main content

 • Understand and evaluate the requirements set on financial statements.

 • Meet managers from various parts of the company.
 Begin evaluating the efficiency of the financial flows.
-Familiarise yourself with the way of working, the culture, the vision, the strengths, the weaknesses, the opportunities, the risks.
+Familiarize yourself with the way of working, the culture, the vision, the strengths, the weaknesses, the opportunities, the risks.

 Investments